ovidiuchis/qrgenerator/README.md

 ## ⚙️ How It Works

-Via UI elements you can input the text (or URL) and also other optional parameters (size and colors) and generate the image.
+Via UI elements you can input the text (or URL) and also other optional parameters (size and colors) to generate the image.

 ## 📸 Screenshots